Wings for Peace:

 Royal Military College of Canada

-Most people think of peacekeeping only as ground operations performed by soldiers wearing blue helmets.
+Most people think of peacekeeping as only ground operations performed by soldiers wearing blue helmets.
 In fact, peacekeeping has evolved considerably beyond the two surface dimensions to cover the third dimension as well: airspace.
 The peacekeepers of the air also make a vital contribution to peace and stability in conflict-ridden zones around the world.
 But the story of air power in UN peacekeeping has hardly been told.
 To students and practitioners of air operations, it appears as a major gap in the public, professional and academic literature – one that needs to be filled.

 In peacekeeping, as in conventional military operations, air power offers four core capabilities : transportation, observation, communication and firepower (destruction).
 Simply put, aircraft provide means to carry, to see, to signal and to shoot.
 Aircraft are also a means to show presence, though the value of this presence lies in the ability to do the other four things.